szepix/szepix/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 ===========================================================================================================================================

-Control Engineering student
+Python developer
 ---------------------------

 I've been coding since middle school.
 I specialise in C++, Python, Java, Data Science and Robotics (ROS).
 I'm a keen learner and a team player.
-I'm studying Control Engineering at Warsaw Univeristy of Technology.
+I'm finished Control Engineering at Warsaw Univeristy of Technology.

 * 🌍  I'm based in Warsaw
 * ✉️  You can contact me at [danielszepi@gmail.com](mailto:danielszepi@gmail.com)